cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

     checkers/{}
 ```

 You should now have your Typescript files.
 Save these scripts into a `proto-ts-gen.sh` [script file](https://github.com/cosmos/b9-checkers-academy-draft/blob/4cf13b5a/scripts/proto-ts-gen.sh), make it executable with `chmod a+x`, and add an `npm run` [target for it](https://github.com/cosmos/b9-checkers-academy-draft/blob/4cf13b5a/scripts/package.json#L7).
-Next time, to update your compiled Protobuf objects directly into your `client` repository, you can simply run within the `scripts` folder:
+Next time, to update your compiled Protobuf objects directly into your `client` repository, run the following within the `scripts` folder:

 ```sh
 $ npm run proto-ts-gen
 ```

-In your client project, do not forget to install the Protobujs package:
+Do not forget to install the Protobujs package in your client project:

 ```sh
 $ npm install protobufjs@6.10.2 --save-exact